emory-courses/computational-linguistics/docs/syllabus.md

   * Give a presentation to propose your idea about the final project.
   * Write a proposal that illustrates details about your idea.
 * See the [project proposal](project-proposal.md) page for more details.
+* Everyone in each group will receive the same grade for the project proposal.

 ## Final Project